Sanmith27/MPC-Based-Quadcopter-Flight-Controller/README.md

 ---

 ## Simulation Setup
-- Implemented the quadcopter model and MPC controller in MATLAB/Simulink
+- Implemented the quadcopter model and MPC controller in MATLAB
 - Tested with multiple reference trajectories:
   - Circular motion in the X–Y plane
   - Linear altitude changes